-The Division of Business, Mathematics, and Sciences offers major programs in Biochemistry, Biology, Business, Chemistry, Computer and Information Science, and Mathematics.
-It also offers minor programs in Applied Computing, Biology, Chemistry, Computer and Information Science, Management, Mathematics, and Public Health.
+The Division of Business, Mathematics, and Sciences offers major programs in Business and Computer and Information Science.
+It also offers minor programs in Applied Computing, Computer and Information Science and Management.
+The division also offers courses in Biology, Chemistry, Mathematics, Physical Science, and Public Health.
 The major program in business is committed to preparing students for careers in business, government and industry and to provide them with strong fundamentals that would allow them to pursue graduate studies.
-Students are encouraged to develop their confidence and competence through classroom instruction and internship placements.
-A Bachelor of Arts in Business is offered with a choice of one of three areas of concentration: Accounting, Business Administration, and Business Analytics.
+Students are encouraged to develop their confidence and competence through classroom instruction A Bachelor of Arts in Business is offered with a choice of one of two areas of concentration: Accounting and Business Administration.
+A Bachelor of Arts in Business Analytics is offered in collaboration with the Computer and Information Science program.
+A Bachelor of Science in Business Analytics is offered for students who transfer the required calculus and science courses, or complete them either in the Women's College or as a transient student at another institution.